Kelly Corrigan

+Life

+She is a graduate of Radnor High School, the University of Richmond and received a Masters in Literature from San Francisco State University and moved to Bozeman, MT after raising her daughters, Georgia and Claire, in the Bay Area.

 Writing

 Corrigan's first book, The Middle Place, is a memoir about her Irish-American father's battle with cancer and her own triumph over the disease.
 It was published on January 8, 2008 (hardcover) and December 23, 2008 (paperback).
 At its peak, the hardcover reached No. 2 on the Non-fiction New York Times bestseller list.
 The paperback has reached No. 2 on the Trade Paperback Non-fiction New York Times bestseller list to date.
-"The Middle Place" was also recognized by Barnes and Noble as part of the "Discover Great New Writers" campaign.
+The Middle Place was also recognized by Barnes and Noble as part of the "Discover Great New Writers" campaign.

 Her second book, Lift, published in 2010, which also reached No. 2 on the New York Times bestseller list, is written in the form of a letter to her children, and is an examination of risk and parenthood through the lens of 3 true stories.

+Her third book, Glitter and Glue, published in 2014, which also reached No. 2 on the New York Times bestseller list, was a reflection on motherhood through the story of Kelly’s stint as a nanny in Australia for a family whose mother had recently died.

+Her fourth book, Tell Me More, Stories About the 12 Hardest Things I’m Learning to Say, was a collection of essays on the essential statements adult life requires.

+Corrigan also wrote a children's book about the rewards of curiosity called Hello, World! for children of all ages who are facing a transition or graduation.

-Corrigan is also the author of an essay about "women's remarkable capacity to support each other, to laugh together, and to endure" called Transcending, a reading of which by the author and released by Hyperion / everywomansvoice.com became a YouTube sensation.
-The video has received over 4 million views on YouTube to date.
+Corrigan is also the author of an essay about "women's remarkable capacity to support each other, to laugh together, and to endure" called Transcending– a reading by the author, released by Hyperion / everywomansvoice.com, has received over 4 million views on YouTube to date.

+Podcasting

+Kelly Corrigan Wonders publishes 3 episodes per week.